kibi-network/Kixt/-/Charset/index.md

 {: id="prod.Glyphs"}

 A [`<Glyphs>`] provides a lofi black-and-white representative glyphs for a `kixt:Character`.
-It consists of one or [`<Glyph>`]s, each beginning with a `U+0023 NUMBER SIGN` and consisting of one or more lines of binary data represented in hexadecimal.
+It consists of one or [`<Glyph>`]s, each beginning with a `U+0029 RIGHT PARENTHESIS` and consisting of one or more lines of binary data represented in hexadecimal.
 Each bit of this data represents a pixel, with `0` indicating the background colour and `1` the foreground, beginning from the starting (in both horizontal and vertical directions, and travelling in the direction of the writing mode) corner of the glyph.

 Upon reaching a [`<Glyphs>`], for each [`<Glyph>`], create a new [RDF triple] with <var>current character</var> as its subject, <code>kixt:representativeGlyph</code> as its predicate, and the value of [`<HexGlyph>`] as its object, as a [`xsd:hexBinary`] padded with additional terminal zeroes as necessary until the total length is even, and the total length times either four or eight is square.